Zoe McKenzie: Career

 McKenzie undertook articles with Corrs Chambers Westgarth and practised in industrial relations law before joining the private office of Federal Attorney General Daryl Williams AM QC, with responsibility for constitutional law, criminal justice and reform of the marriage celebrant scheme.

 McKenzie then joined Freehill Hollingdale and Page (later Freehills, now Herbert Smith Freehills) in industrial relations and employment law becoming a Senior Associate with the firm in 2003.

 In 2004 she returned to policy work, first becoming an adviser to federal Education, Science and Training Minister Brendan Nelson, with responsibility for vocational education, and later higher education, then working in senior policy and chief of staff roles in the Communications and Arts portfolio.

 Upon its election in late 2010, McKenzie worked as a political staffer for the Baillieu Coalition Government with responsibility for education and culture policy issues, before returning to Federal Government on the election of Tony Abbott in 2013, as Chief of Staff to the Minister for Trade and Investment, Andrew Robb.

 McKenzie joined the board of the Australia Council for the Arts in 2016, and the NBN Ltd in 2018, resigning from these roles in late 2021 to contest pre-selection for the seat of Flinders.
 She has also sat on the Committee for Mornington Peninsula.

 Political career

 McKenzie replaced Greg Hunt as the Liberal candidate for Flinders in 2021 and was elected to the House of Representatives at the 2022 federal election, standing in the Division of Flinders.
 McKenzie was successful, with a slight two-party preferred swing in her favour.

-McKenzie is aligned with the Centrist faction of the Liberal Party.

-McKenzie, and six other Coalition MPs, were reprimanded by the House Speaker Milton Dick after they attempted to physically push past a parliamentary attendant to avoid voting.
-All seven apologised for their actions on the House floor.

 McKenzie visited Israel on a bipartisan parliamentary delegation in December 2023.

 Personal life

-McKenzie was in a relationship with Rodrigo Pintos-Lopez from 2013 and they were engaged in 2019 and separated in 2024.
+McKenzie was in a relationship with Rodrigo Pintos-Lopez from 2013.
+They became engaged in 2019 but separated in 2024.
 She lives in Sorrento in Victoria.